nicolaszwier/nicolas-blog/posts/2020-11-05-how-to-implement-infinite-scroll-using-javascript.md

 const handleInfiniteScroll = (el) => {
     const element = el.srcElement;
     if ((element.offsetHeight + Math.ceil(element.scrollTop)) >= element.scrollHeight) {
-        loadMoreItens()
+        loadMoreItems()
     }
 }
 ```

-And at last, let's create the `loadMoreItens` function.
+And at last, let's create the `loadMoreItems` function.

 As this is just a simple tutorial to show how to create an infinite scroll, I'll just make a `for` loop to create some elements on the list.
 In a real scenario, this function would be responsable for perform an API request, or fetch data in a database, whatever.
 Then, you could append this new data on the list.